sinamoghaddas/hpilo-exporter/README.md

 # HP iLO Metrics Exporter

-Blackbox likes exporter used to exports HP Server Integrated Lights Out (iLO) states to Prometheus.
+Blackbox like exporter used to export HP Server Integrated Lights Out (iLO) metrics to Prometheus.
+ILO version 1 to 4 is supported.

 ### Gauges